telicent-oss/smart-cache-graph/README.md

 It can be run with exactly the same configuration as docker-run.sh except with no default configuration if nothing is provided.

-The directory `mnt/databases`, which is created by `d-run` if necessary, is the TDB databases if persistent and also the Kafka offset tracking files (`*.state`).
-This directory must be writable by the container; one way is to set the access to `a+rwx` on the host.

 #### Open Telemetry
 Open Telemetry for SCG will be enabled if any environment variables with `OTEL` in the